 Configuration

-All of cy's behavior is determined using a programming language called Janet, which is a fun, embeddable Lisp-like language that is easy to learn.
+cy uses Janet as its configuration language.
+Janet is a fun, embeddable Lisp-like language that is easy to learn.
 If you are new to Janet, I recommend starting out with its documentation and Ian Henry's fantastic Janet for Mortals.

 Configuration files

-On startup, cy will search for and execute the first file containing Janet source code that it finds in the following locations. (cy adheres to the XDG base directory specification.)
+On startup, cy will search for and execute the first file containing Janet source code that it finds in the following locations. cy adheres to the XDG base directory specification.

 1. $XDG_CONFIG_HOME/cy/cyrc.janet